-Marking Srebrenica on 11 July at your Local Authority and Council is an important way to recognise that the massacres that took place in Srebrenica have been ruled and recognised as a genocide by the international courts, and are a key way of observing the internationally designated day of Srebrenica Commemoration.
+Marking Srebrenica on 11 July at your Local Authority and Council is an important way to recognise that the atrocities that took place in Srebrenica have been ruled and recognised as a genocide by the international courts, and are a key way of observing the internationally designated day of Srebrenica Commemoration.

 Local authorities are uniquely connected to individuals and organisations in their area and by commemorating Srebrenica Memorial Day you can foster good relations in your communities through bringing together those from different beliefs and background in a single act of remembrance.
-From flying flags to reading survivor stories, screening a short film to holding a minutes of silence, Councils have an important duty to honour and remember both the victims and survivors of the Srebrenica genocide.
+From flying flags to reading survivor stories, screening a short film to holding a minute of silence, Councils have an important duty to honour and remember both the victims and survivors of the Srebrenica genocide.

-In the past 3 years, over 20 Councils in the UK have marked Srebrenica memorial day.
+Last year 75 councils in the UK have marked Srebrenica memorial day.
 To get inspired, take a look at how some of them have previously marked Srebrenica (click on the image below):

 Please contact [email protected] to register your event